+The Organization determines if an arrangement contains a lease at inception based on whether the Organization has the right to control the asset during the contract period and other facts and circumstances.
 The Organization's policy for determining its lease discount rate used for measuring lease liabilities is to use the rate implicit in the lease whenever that rate is readily determinable.
 If the rate implicit in the lease is not readily determinable, then the Organization has elected to use its incremental borrowing rate or the risk-free discount rate, as permitted by U.S. GAAP, determined using a period comparable with that of the lease term.